oracle-quickstart/oci-elastic/README.md

 First off you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/cloud-partners/oci-prerequisites).

 ## Architecture Brief
 This deploys an Elasticsearch cluster with 3 master nodes in all 3 ADs and 4 data nodes in 2 ADs.
 Necessary Elasticsearch [configuration](https://www.elastic.co/guide/en/elasticsearch/reference/current/allocation-awareness.html) is in place to make sure primary and replica of the same same index sharda are never stored in the same AD.

+# Cluster Compute Instances on OCI Console

 OCI LBaaS is used for load balancing index operations onto the data nodes and Kibana access to master nodes, by using 2 different listeners one for Kibana and other for index data access.
 Currently 200GB additional volume is added to data nodes for index, this can be modified by editing variabes.tf.